RyanCCollins/udacitask/reflections.md

 # REFLECTIONS
 # -------------------------------------------------------
 1. How long did you spend working on this project?
+I spent about 8 hours working on this project.
+It was a lot of run to get my hands dirty with Sinatra and was worth the time.

 2. What was the most rewarding challenge you conquered?
+The most rewarding challenge was building a Sinatra web app!
+I mean, if I was able to build this app in about 8 hours, I will be amazed at what I can build once I take the Rails Nanodegree.
+I can't wait to start building web apps with Sinatra and Rails.

 3. What two additional features did you build?
 Why?
+I built a Sinatra web interface and also set it up to edit the todo list items through the web interface.
+I think it's probably obvious why!
+I want to build web apps :)!

 4. Where do you still have room to grow?
+I have to learn a bit more about Ruby app architecture and I have to study the best practices.
+To be honest, I wasn't sure exactly what the best way to go about setting this app up was.
+I knew that I should build partials and have Sinatra render them using erb, but I would like to understand more than that.